Skip to main content

 define( 'WP_MEMORY_LIMIT', '256M' );

-Note: For most websites a 128M limit is enough but if that doesn't work out in your case you can increase it.
+Note: For most websites, a 128M limit is enough, but if that doesn't work out in your case, you can increase it.

-PHP configuration file (php.ini)
+Increase the PHP Memory Limit using the PHP configuration file (php.ini)

 memory_limit = 256M